Skip to content

 Method Signature

-// Sets the IN condition for the specified field using an SQL statement
+// Sets the IN condition for the specified column using a SQL statement

 inSql(R column, String sqlValue)